cal-itp/data-infra/docs/publishing/sections/4_notebooks_styling.md

 - We can see that the [yml](https://github.com/cal-itp/data-analyses/blob/main/portfolio/sites/sb125_route_illustrations.yml) file lists the abbreviated county names as the parameter.
   ![example yml file](../assets/section4_image5.png)

-- However, the titles and headers in the notebook are the fully spelled out conunty names.
+- However, the titles and headers in the notebook are the fully spelled out county names.
   ![rendered notebook](../assets/section4_image3.png)

 - This is due to the fact that  the parameter is mapped to another variable in the [notebook](https://github.com/cal-itp/data-analyses/blob/main/sb125_analyses/path_examples_tttf4/path_examples.ipynb).
   ![notebook heading](../assets/section4_image4.png)

+## Last Checks

+Your notebook is all ready to be published.
+However, it never hurts to double check your work once more.
+Here are some things to look over once more.

+- All your values are formatted properly.
+Currencies should have $ and percentages should have %.
+- The titles of your visualizations make sense and have the correct capitalizations.
+- The legends of your visualizations are not cutoff horizontally or vertically.
+If you have many values in your legend, Altair will truncate them.
+- The values in your visualizations are sorted properly.
+For example, if you use the string column of `month` with values January, February, etc in the x-axis of an Altair chart, Altair will sort these months alphabetically.
+- If you are displaying a Pandas dataframe, consider styling it.
+You can look through the [Pandas' website](https://pandas.pydata.org/pandas-docs/stable/user_guide/style.html) for inspiration.
+We also have a [function](https://github.com/cal-itp/data-analyses/blob/main/_shared_utils/shared_utils/portfolio_utils.py#L96) in our `portfolio_utils` that styles and formats a dataframe.
+- Look at your notebook(s) on your laptop versus a monitor.

 ## Getting Ready for Parameterization

-Now that your notebook is styled appropriately, setting up your Jupyter Notebook to be parameterized and published to the portflio requires a few extra steps.

-The instructions below are also detailed in this [sample parameterized notebook here.](https://github.com/cal-itp/data-analyses/blob/main/starter_kit/parameterized_notebook.ipynb)
+If you plan to rerun the same Jupyter Notebook over a set of different parameters, you need to setup your Jupyter Notebook in a particular way.

 ### Step 1: Packages to include